-Foundation Stage - All about me!
+Reception - All about me!

 This topic gave the children lots of opportunities to explore their early mark making skills with a range of media; pencils, pens, chalks and felt tips were all very popular choices.
 In the photos below you can see how the children have combined the use of closed shapes and lines to create simple representations of themselves, their friends and special people in their lives.

 Year One - The detail is in the drawing

 The pupils in our Year One class were studying the text Lost and Found by Oliver Jeffers in their literacy lessons.
 They were interested to discover that the author, Oliver Jeffers also illustrates his own books.
 We followed this interest and researched other books where the author is also the illustrator - it took some careful observations in our class book area; this led us to the Mr Men and Little Miss series by Roger Hargreaves.

 Our project started by looking at line work - lines can be long, short, thick, thin, curved, straight, wiggly, zig-zaggy, light and dark.
 The children used their sketching pencils to explore various lines and tones and discussed when they may use different types of lines.
 E.g. 'I would use a curved line if I wanted to draw the sun' (Ava, age 5) and 'When I draw spiky lines it looks like mountains.
 I can make the mountains big and little' (Arthur, age 5).

 Using their knowledge of line work, the children learnt that all pictures are made up of shapes and lines.
 They began to explore and apply their knowledge by copying simple pictures.
 Beforehand, they spotted key shapes and this helped them to identify their starting points.
 On completion, the children buddied up to appraise each others work - the children's faces lit up as they read the feedback given to them by their friend (as seen on the post it notes in the photos of children's artbooks).